 Getting great employee stories for your career site starts with planning your interview questions.
 How you get employees talking is the most important factor to creating great Recruitment Marketing content that will make your employer brand memorable and attract the right candidates.

-To learn best practices for capturing compelling employee stories, I spoke with Lauryn Sargent, co-founder of Stories Incorporated.
+To learn best practices for capturing compelling employee stories, I spoke with Lauryn Sargent, Partner and Co-founder of Stories Incorporated.
 Stories Incorporated (a Rally sponsor) is a recruitment marketing content agency that works with employers like CVS Health, Dell and Digital Federal Credit Union to create employee stories for videos, blogs, social campaigns and job descriptions—anywhere candidates may be searching for more information about what it’s like to work at a company.

 Stories Incorporated has created more than 1,000 employee stories, so they’ve learned what works and what doesn’t.
 Here’s Lauryn’s key insights: